aradilov/ringbuffer/README.md

-This corresponds to approximately **10e6 million enqueue+dequeue operations per second** on a single consumer goroutine for MP1C and 2e6 for MPMC.
+This corresponds to approximately **10e6 million enqueue+dequeue operations per second** on a single consumer goroutine for MP1C and 2e6 for MPMC. it is completely normal that MPMC is several times slower than MPSC.
+The slowdown comes from three things:
+- Extra CAS on dequeue
+- High contention between consumers
+- The benchmark for MPMC introduces extra overhead that MPSC does not have

+Meaning:
+Every Dequeue() requires:
+- atomic.Load
+- CAS
+- potential retry loop
+- With 1+ consumers → CAS collisions are very frequent.
+This alone can easily produce 2–3× slowdown.
 ---

 ## 🏗 Design Notes